Volkswagen Academy in partnership with Chattanooga State

-Chattanooga State's Engineering Technology Division and the Volkswagen Group of America Chattanooga Operations have developed two Mechatronic programs designed for persons interested in working in the automotive industry.
-The three-year programs are based on German curriculum and Volkswagen global standards.
+Chattanooga State's Engineering Technology Division and the Volkswagen Group of America Chattanooga Operations have developed a Mechatronic program designed for persons interested in working in the automotive industry.
+The three-year program is based on German curriculum and Volkswagen global standards.

 Students are selected through a competitive admissions process for each program.

-Twelve students are admitted to both the AMP and CMP programs each fall.
+Twelve students are admitted to the AMP programs each fall.

 The Automation Mechatronics track prepares the engineering technology students in automated assembly and manufacturing processes at Volkswagen.